piotrmiskiewicz/kyma-environment-broker/docs/user/01-10-architecture.md

 3. Provisioner creates a new cluster.

-4. KEB creates GardenerCluster resource.
+4. KEB creates a GardenerCluster resource.

 5. Infrastructure Manager creates and maintains a Secret containing a kubeconfig.

-6. Kyma Environment Broker creates a cluster configuration in Reconciler (except for the preview plan).
+6. KEB creates a cluster configuration in Reconciler (except for the preview plan).

 7. Reconciler installs Kyma (except for the preview plan).